FAIR USE Act

 The Freedom and Innovation Revitalizing United States Entrepreneurship Act of 2007 (FAIR USE Act) was a proposed United States copyright law that would have amended Title 17 of the U.S. Code, including portions of the Digital Millennium Copyright Act (DMCA) to "promote innovation, to encourage the introduction of new technology, to enhance library preservation efforts, and to protect the fair use rights of consumers, and for other purposes."
 The bill would prevent courts from holding companies financially liable for copyright infringement stemming from the use of their hardware or software, and proposes six permanent circumvention exemptions to the DMCA.

-The bill was introduced February 27, 2007 in the 110th Congress by Representative Rick Boucher (D-VA).
+The bill was introduced on February 27, 2007 in the 110th Congress by Representative Rick Boucher (D-VA).
 On March 19, 2007, the bill was referred to the House Subcommittee on Courts, the Internet, and Intellectual Property.
 The bill was not reintroduced.